tlively/learn-gfx-hal/book/src/08_camera.md

   }
 ```

-Orientation updates are pretty simple, but we have to be mindful of our limits.
+Orientation updates are pretty simple, but we have to be mindful of the limits
-We'll cap `pitch` at +/- 89 degrees, and we'll make sure that the `yaw` value
+we talked about.
+We'll cap `pitch` at +/- 89 degrees, and we'll make sure that
-gets wrapped to being within +/- 360.0 degrees to avoid any potential weird
+the `yaw` value gets wrapped to being within +/- 360.0 degrees.
+Remember that
-accuracy problems (remember that floats are more accurate the closer they are to
+floats are more accurate the closer they are to zero, and we don't want any
-zero).
+weird accuracy problems creeping up on us.

 ```rust
   pub fn update_orientation(&mut self, d_pitch_deg: f32, d_yaw_deg: f32) {